gift-surg/endocal/README.md

 endocal
 -------

 endocal is a compact GUI application for optical distortion calibration of endoscopes.
-It uses the [OpenCV camera calibration module](http://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html) under the hood.
+It uses the [OpenCV][opencv] camera calibration module.

 endocal was developed by Dzhoshkun I. Shakir as part of the [GIFT-Surg project][giftsurg] at the [Translational Imaging Group][tig] in the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].